 An asphalt driveway can develop many different problems over time.
-Some of the more common repairs include fixing crumbling edges, filling cracks and addressing holes and depressions.
-Resealing can not only fix minor issues but can also help restore the appearance of the driveway.
+Some of the more common problems include crumbling edges, cracks, and holes and depressions.
+Resealing can fix some of these minor issues and can also help restore the appearance of the driveway.
 Simple repairs can be done easily by a homeowner, but more extensive work may be better left to an experienced contractor.

 Fixing Cracks in an Asphalt Driveway